greyquill/ProjectManager/scripts/EXPORT-TO-KV.md

 ## Important Notes

-1. **People Data**: The script does NOT export `people.json`.
-Ensure people are present in KV before using exported data.
+1. **People Data Check**: The script automatically checks if `people.json` exists in KV at the start and end of the export process.
+If missing, it will display warnings. **The script does NOT export `people.json`** - you must ensure people data is present in KV before using exported data.
+You can:
+   - Copy `pm/people.json` to KV manually
+   - Use the People page in the UI to add people (which writes to KV)
+   - Ensure person IDs in `project.json` metadata match the IDs in KV

 2. **No Overwrites by Default**: Existing stories in KV are never overwritten unless `--force` is explicitly used.